retreaver/core-api-docs/source/index.html.md

 curl -X DELETE https://api.retreaver.com/number_pools/49.json?api_key=woofwoofwoof&company_id=1
 ```

-Deletes the given number pool.
+Deletes the given Number Pool.

 <aside class="warning">
-This will also delete all numbers associated with this pool!
+This will also delete all Numbers associated with this Number Pool!
 </aside>